-- The recommendations in this section only apply if the SSH daemon is installed on the system, if remote access is not required the SSH daemon can be removed and this section skipped. - Command to remove the SSH daemon: - o # apt purge openssh-server - Once all configuration changes have been made to /etc/ssh/sshd_config, the sshd configuration must be reloaded: - Command to re-load the SSH daemon configuration: - o # systemctl reload sshd
+Note: The recommendations in this section only apply if the SSH daemon is installed on the system, if remote access is not required the SSH daemon can be removed and this section skipped.

+Command to remove the SSH daemon:

+apt purge openssh-server

+Note: Once all configuration changes have been made to /etc/ssh/sshd\config, the sshd configuration must be reloaded:

+Command to re-load the SSH daemon configuration:

+systemctl reload sshd

-5.2.1 Ensure permissions on /etc/ssh/sshd_config are configured (Automated)
+5.2.1 Ensure permissions on /etc/ssh/sshd\config are configured (Scored)

-The /etc/ssh/sshd_config file contains configuration specifications for sshd.
+The /etc/ssh/sshd\config file contains configuration specifications for sshd.
 The command below sets the owner and group of the file to root.

-The /etc/ssh/sshd_config file needs to be protected from unauthorized changes by non-privileged users.
+The /etc/ssh/sshd\config file needs to be protected from unauthorized changes by non-privileged users.

-Run the following command and verify Uid and Gid are both O/root and Access does not grant permissions to group or other:
+Run the following command and verify Uid and Gid are both 0/root and Access does not grant permissions to group or other:

-stat /etc/ssh/sshd_config Access: (0600/-rw) Uid: (0/ root) Gid: (0/ root)

-Run the following commands to set ownership and permissions on /etc/ssh/sshd_config:

 '''

-chown root:root /etc/ssh/sshd config

-chmod og-rwx /etc/ssh/sshd config
+stat /etc/ssh/sshd_config

+Access: (0600/-rw-----) Uid: ( 0/ root) Gid: ( 0/ root)

 '''

+Run the following commands to set ownership and permissions on /etc/ssh/sshd config:

+'''

+chown root:root /etc/ssh/sshd_config

+chmod og-rwx /etc/ssh/sshd_config

+'''

-5.2.2 Ensure permissions on SSH private host key files are configured (Automated)
+5.2.2 Ensure permissions on SSH private host key files are configured (Scored)